KATT/typescript-go-to-definition-through-sub-packages/README.md

    import { a } from '@org/a';

-   a; // ✅ Go to definition works here with ^5.7.3 a.foo; // 🚧 Go to definition does not works here, but seemingly fixed by https://github.com/microsoft/TypeScript/pull/60005
+   a; // ✅ Go to definition works here with ^5.7.3 a.foo; // 🚧 Go to definition does not work here, but seemingly fixed by https://github.com/microsoft/TypeScript/pull/60005
    // ^?

    export const b = {